 St. Martin/Sint Maarten has 37 super beaches in 37 square miles – some have lots of water sports and fun activities available.
 Other bays are more secluded, and perhaps a little harder to get to, but these are quieter and often worth the extra effort for their beauty and tranquillity.
 Some beaches are surrounded by rugged cliffs and dramatic landscapes, while others are shaded by palm trees.
 You will be spoilt for choice.
 Away from the beaches there is a wide range of sports and land-based activities to enjoy.
 St. Martin/Sint Maarten is a great choice for families or groups of divers and non-divers, something for visitors of all ages.

 We have visited and personally selected our accommodation on St. Martin/Sint Maarten.
 We offer accommodation on each of the island’s coasts, close to the ocean.
 Our holidays are designed for “independently minded” people and we offer small resorts and hotels with character and personal service.
-The accommodation on St. martin/Sint Maarten is ideal, hotel rooms, apartments, studios and bungalows.
+The accommodation on St. Martin/Sint Maarten is ideal, hotel rooms, apartments, studios and bungalows.
 There is a range of board options available at hotels and resorts, while apartments and studios give you the freedom to self-cater, if you wish.
 There are restaurants nearby, should self-catering lose its appeal.
 The small resorts and hotels have amenities like swimming pools, dive centres and a restaurant (or two) on site.
 These are small resorts, nothing like the large European holiday resorts.

 St. Martin/ Sint Maarten is a small island in the Caribbean Sea, just 37 square miles of glorious beaches around the coast and a rugged terrain covered with rain forest at the heart of the island.
 The varying terrain and climate, dry and rainy seasons, produce a variety of habitats for a variety of life to thrive, including many interesting species of fauna, some unique to the island.
 The island has several distinct natural habitats: mangrove wetlands, dense tropical forests on the mountain and dry scrubland in coastal areas.
 The Caribbean Sea is known for its huge diversity of marine life.
 The ocean has many hundreds of marine species which visitors can encounter diving or snorkelling.